Huerte/Gitomation/Inspirational_Quote.md

 ### "Yesterday is history, tomorrow is a mystery, today is God's gift, that's why we call it the present." - Joan Rivers
 ### "No one can confidently say that he will still be living tomorrow." - Euripides
 ### "Life can be wonderful if you're not afraid of it." - Charlie Chaplin
+### "Successful people ask better questions, and as a result, they get better answers." - Tony Robbins